iarekk/haskell-anywhere/readme.md

 ### ghci

-To simply play witht he GHCI, run the following:
+To simply play with GHCI, run the following:

 * ```ghci.bat``` - windows (I used ```.bat``` and not ```.sh``` extension to avoid problems with the ```-it``` flag of ```docker run```).
 Powershell recommended.
 * ```ghci.sh``` - *nix.